Senior Honors Thesis

 Thesis Defense

-Students are expected to hand in final versions of their theses at least two weeks before their defense date.
+Students are expected to hand in final versions of their theses to their faculty readers at least two weeks before their defense date.
 The defense usually takes place at the end of the Spring term, or at the latest by the last day of reading period.

 Archiving Manuscripts